Samsung Galaxy S8 Oreo Problems & Fixes

 Samsung and an army of beta testers poked and prodded the Galaxy S8 Oreo update for bugs and performance issues.
-While the company squashed a number of issues with the software, the final version’s brought some problems of its own including one that’s forced the company to temporarily halt the release.
+While the company squashed a number of issues within the software, the final version’s brought some problems of its own.

+Some of these issues carried over from Samsung’s Galaxy S8 Oreo beta, other problems are brand new.
 We expect the list of Galaxy S8 Oreo problems to grow as the roll out picks up speed in the weeks ahead.
-It’s currently limited to a few models in a few different countries.

 In this guide we want to take you through the state of Galaxy S8 Oreo problems.
 We’ll also walk you through some ways to prepare for Android Oreo, some resources that could help you get a handle on your device’s performance, and a look at what to expect next from Samsung and its carrier partners.